cescoffier/quarkus-langchain4j-workshop/docs/docs/step-06.md

 ```

 !!! important "Podman or Docker"
-    The application requires Podman or Docker to automatically start a PostGreSQL database.
+    The application requires Podman or Docker to automatically start a PostgreSQL database.
     So make sure you have one of them installed and running.

 When the application starts, it will ingest the documents into the vector store.